-My aim in awarding fair compensation is to put Mrs M in the position she would have been in, had she not gone ahead with the transfer from her previous pensions to the SSAS.
+I agree with the investigator that the aim in awarding fair compensation should be to put Miss B in the position she would have been in, had she not gone ahead with the transfer from Royal London to the SSAS - or alternatively and if this is not possible, to give her the performance of an investment similar to that she previously had with Royal London (which was in a Managed fund).

-Central Markets Investment Management Limited must therefore contact Standard Life and Aviva to obtain notional values for Mrs M's former policies as at the date of my final decision, assuming that they continued to be invested in the same funds they were at the point they were transferred out.
-As a condition of accepting this decision, Mrs M will need to give CMIM her authority to obtain this information.
-CMIM should check that no tax-free cash or income payments have been taken from the SSAS - if they have, the gross amounts of these payments will need to be allowed for accordingly from one or both of the notional values.
+Central Markets Investment Management Limited must therefore contact Royal London to obtain a notional value for Miss B's former policy as at the date of my final decision, assuming that it continued to be invested in the same funds it was at the point it was transferred out.
+As a condition of accepting this decision, Miss B will need to give CMIM her authority to obtain this information.

-The actual value of Mrs M's CGL SSAS (including the current proceeds of the DFM arrangements used) as at the date of my final decision should be deducted from the combined notional value to arrive at Mrs M's initial loss amount.
+The actual value of Miss B's CGL SSAS (including the current proceeds of the DFM arrangements used) as at the date of my final decision should be deducted from the notional value to arrive at Miss B's initial loss amount.
 (Any currently outstanding administration charges yet to be applied to the CGL SSAS should be removed from the actual value first.)